flare-foundation/attestation-client/docs/attestation-types/00003-confirmed-block-height-exists.md

 - `blockNumber`:
   - type: `uint64`
-  - description: Number of the confirmed block that was proved to exist.
+  - description: Number of the highest confirmed block that was proved to exist.
 - `blockTimestamp`:,
   - type: `uint64`
   - description: Timestamp of the confirmed block that was proved to exist.
 - `numberOfConfirmations`:
   - type: `uint8`
-  - description: Number of confirmations for this chain
+  - description: Number of confirmations for the blockchain.
 - `averageBlockProductionTimeMs`:
   - type: `uint64`
   - description: Average block production time based on the data in the query window.